 - Table Saw

 And the cattiness continues!
-Meet Scamp, my newest rescue.
+Meet Linda, my newest rescue.
 I may or may not be turning into the crazy cat lady.
 This was her first full day in the studio and she just made herself right at home.
 Like she knew this was her place.
 After about an hour, she curled up in a chair and slept the rest of the day… right through all the sawing and sanding.
-Wished I slept that well.
+I wished I slept that well.
 I think it’s her cattitude!

 The 1X10 boards were measured, cut to size and sanded well before the assembly.
 It’s totally a custom project so your measurements will depend on the size of your headboard that you use.

 Mr. Honey Do (aka hubby) helped and drilled the pocket holes with a Kreg Jig.
 This is a must-have tool when building benches and connecting wood.

 Each board was attached with special screws that came with the Kreg Jig Kit.

 This was a bit tricky!
 I had picked up this large bed spindle thinking it would work well for legs.
 Not saying this is the best way to do this, but it worked.
 We took some scrap wood and built a box around the legs and secured them well.
 It was the easiest way plus I was determined to make it work.
 Bless Mr. Honey Do for putting up with me.
 I get pretty headstrong when I want what I want.
 And I wanted this to work!
 It did.

 Two 1X10 boards were cut to fit for the seat.
 I added wood glue and secured the seat with my pin nailer.
 The nails were countersunk and filled with wood filler.

 I painted the headboard bench seat with BOSS (stain blocker) and Cotton (white mineral chalk paint) and sealed it with a topcoat in a satin finish.

 The Catty Headboard Bench